cozy/cozy-client-js/docs/planned.md

 // inefficiently made compatible with stack v2 by manipulating files
 // and folders docTypes.

-// vfs.mkdir(path) creates a directory at the given path await cozy.vfs.mkdir("path/to/dir")

 // vfs.ls(path) returns the children of a given directory children = await cozy.vfs.ls("path/to/dir")